Wild rally from 4 down but lose again, 5-4 to Jets

 Wild center Eric Staal, playing in his 1,000th career game, was kept off the score sheet.

+''Tough under the circumstances the way we're playing here the last little bit, but in the overall grand scheme it's a special moment for sure,'' Staal said.

-Devan Dubnyk stopped 16 shots for the Wild.
+Dubnyk stopped 16 shots for the Wild.

 Copp and Lowry gave the Jets a 2-0 lead by 5:36 of the opening period, and Chiarot stretched it to 3-0 at 16:47.